wp-plugins/wp-rss-multi-importer/readme.txt

 * Set caching time for faster page loading
 * Export all the feeds as a single RSS feed
 * Add social links (Twitter and Facebook)
+* Over 15 shortcode parameters you can use to further customize the output

 These features are all available in the admin panel.